Housing Performance

 57%

-TP12 - Satisfaction with the landlord’s approach to handling anti-social behaviour
+Proportion of respondents who report that they are satisfied with their landlord’s approach to handling anti-social behaviour

 58%